What’s the best way to diagnose HBP?

 The best way to diagnose high blood pressure (HBP or hypertension) is to have your blood pressure measured.

 - A blood pressure reading is taken with a pressure cuff (sphygmomanometer).

-- During the test, a rubber cuff is placed around the upper arm (typically the right arm) before being manually or electronically inflated.
+- During the test, the cuff is placed around the upper arm before being manually or electronically inflated.

-This content was last reviewed on 08/04/2014.
+This content was last reviewed October 2016.